 Coral jewelry has a timeless appeal, and is more popular than ever today.
 It's really our specialty and one of our favorite types of jewelry.
 The demand for coral continues to grow despite new trade and harvesting regulations.
 All of our coral jewelry is vintage and has been in the U.S. for many years.
 Coral is an organic gemstone and unfortunately, coral reefs are endangered.
 They are threatened by warming ocean waters, harmful bacteria, pollution, and destructive fishing methods.
+Unfortunately the jewelry industry sometimes gets blamed for the diminishing supplies, and more restrictions are being put on harvesting it.
 Fine coral jewelry is getting rarer and more expensive all the time.

-The prices have tripled in the last 2-3 years.
-Think of buying coral like an investment, the price of coral jewelry will go up, because the supply is very limited.
+The prices have tripled in the last 5 years.
+You can think of buying coral like an investment, the price of coral jewelry will go up, because the supply is very limited.
 The premier coral on the market is still "oxblood" red coral which is from the species Corallium.
 Most of it is harvested in the deep waters of the Mediterranean, and then polished and cut in Italy or Japan.
 Pink or Angel skin coral is always popular and commands a high price too.

 We have some pieces that are from the Victorian era to the more recent past.
 We try and carry a great variety of styles and colors, and of course every spectrum of red.
 See our coral jewelry that is for sale.